Updated August 11, 2023

 The account helps parents invest on behalf of their kids.
 Funds in the account can be used for anything as long as that benefits your kid.
 When your child becomes an adult, the account is easily transferred to your kid.

-Acorns Early is part of the Acorns Premium plan, which has a monthly fee of $9/mo.
+Acorns Early is part of the Acorns Gold plan, which has a monthly fee of $12/mo.[6]
 You can add multiple Early accounts for all your kids at no extra cost.
-Acorns Premium also includes an investment account, retirement account, checking account for parents, and GoHenry account for kids.
+Acorns Gold also includes an investment account, retirement account, checking account for parents, and GoHenry account for kids.

 • Account type: Custodial